archie-judd/archie-judd.github.io/src/content/posts/medium-duration-unhedged-bonds.md

-What follows is the inaugral annual investment ramble as part of my five year (likely longer [possibly shorter!]) plan to buy a house.
+What follows is the inaugural annual investment ramble as part of my five year (likely longer [possibly shorter!]) plan to buy a house.
 This isn't advice, I don't know what I'm talking about, I am just organising my inexpert thoughts and I won't make a habit of it.

 ### US Equities are expensive